Strathaven Town Mill

 THE FOUNTAINEERS - The Fountaineers formed as a quartet in 2020.
 Based in Glasgow, the band creates music that tethers to its American roots.Since their participation in the International Bluegrass Music Association (IBMA) Official Showcase 2021, the band have continued to maintain a connection to the wider global Bluegrass community.
 The band featured in ’Bluegrass Today’ magazine, further elevating their status as Scottish-based Bluegrass ambassadors.The Fountaineers are Jeri Foreman, fiddle, Michael Wright guitar, founding members.
 They will be joined this evening by Willem McKie, mandolin, (Quick, The Black Denims), and Chris Lord, banjo, (from London based The Vanguards).
 The Fountaineers have played at many Bluegrass festivals including Didmarton, Arasaig Americana festival, Omagh Bluegrass festival and notably made their European debut at La Roche Bluegrass festival, France.
 On top of a busy tour schedule, the band released their debut EP of traditional Bluegrass classics.

-£12.50 (plus booking fee) Book early!
+£12.50 (plus booking fee) TICKETS GOING FAST!

 Three the Musical